Princess Helen of Serbia: Exile

-These various sources of income enabled her to enjoy a very comfortable and luxurious lifestyle during her years on the French Riviera.
-There, Princess Helen lived with her family in the beautiful Villa Trianon (today Villa Aréthuse‑Trianon) in Cap Ferrat.
+These sources of income enabled her to enjoy a comfortable and luxurious lifestyle during her years on the French Riviera.
+There, Princess Helen lived with her family in Villa Trianon (today Villa Aréthuse‑Trianon) in Cap Ferrat.

 In the same area, in Cannes, another member of the Karadjordjević dynasty, Princess Daria, resided in her Villa Fiorentina.
 However, there are no indications that the two princesses ever met there — perhaps a consequence of the complicated relations between the two branches of the family to which they belonged.

 After 1945, with the dissolution of the Kingdom of Yugoslavia, Helen no longer received her royal allowance, and by 1953, having spent nearly all of her resources, she was forced to leave the villa and move into more modest accommodations.
 In the years that followed, Villa Trianon would become the French residence of the King of Laos.

 With her finances completely depleted and no source of income, she was eventually compelled to leave even that modest dwelling, where she had spent six years, and rent a single room in the village of Èze, near Nice, where she lived out the remainder of her life.

 Proud and resolutely private, she refused to see anyone or allow visitors, determined that no one should witness her in such a state.
 As her nephew, Prince Tomislav of Yugoslavia, whom she affectionately nicknamed Tommy, described — she even turned him away when he visited the Côte d’Azur — "she possessed a kind of fatal pride, unwavering to the point of self-destruction, a pride found only in the most refined, determined noble souls".

 Throughout her life, she seemed haunted by the words of her brother, Prince George, who, during her time in Russia, described her difficult and courageous struggle for survival with the remark: “Misfortune, my Helen, cannot simply be cast off like an old garment.”
 He also often said that she carried within her both “good fortune and misfortune,” which followed her throughout her life.